 No agreement with an employer can take effect without ratification by the membership.
 Strikes can only be called after a majority of the members vote to take such action.
 In each case, the decision is up to the local UE membership.
 Unlike most other unions, the National Union cannot force a local to accept or reject a contract, go on strike, end a strike, or withhold strike benefits to force a settlement.
 Likewise, local leaders cannot make these decisions without a vote by the membership.

-Members elect delegates to attend Region Council meetings and the union's biennial National Convention.
+Members elect delegates to attend Regional Council meetings and the union’s National Convention.
 These meetings are impressive because of their genuine rank-and-file nature—only elected UE members can debate and vote on issues affecting the union.

 Unlike many other unions, UE staff are not assigned to represent the members at either of these gatherings.